 The thing about graduation parties is that there are lots of them.
 Many of them happen on the same day or the same weekend.
-And of course, there’s lots of crossover on the invite lists, so many people are receiving multiple graduation party invitations.
+And of course, there’s lots of crossover on the invite lists, so many people are receiving multiple graduation party invitations (not to mention going away parties).

 Here’s some party invitation wording that gets across the key details without a lot of fluff.